ClouDNS/cloudns-api-bulk-updates/bulk-records-update/README.md

 ```

 # Usage
-When you are ready with your configuration, you can run the script with fallowing command:
+When you are ready with your configuration, you can run the script with following command:
 ```
 php bulk-records-update.php
 ```